immense/immybot-documentation/src/README.md

 Runs the "get" script, which can return anything.
 Useful for collecting data like Bitlocker Keys, Quickbooks Licenses, or any other piece of information you are interested in.

 # Scripts
-From the above diagrams, you can see that scripts are the building blocks for higher level objects like Software and Maintenance Tasks.
+From the above diagrams, you can see that scripts are the building blocks for higher level objects like Software and Tasks.

 ## Execution Context
 ### System